 The first few modulation pedals are classics from MXR.
 They are the Phase 90, EVH 90, and Phase 100.
 The Phase 90 is a classic phaser that started it all.
 It has been used by Jimmy Page, Eddie Van Halen, Dave Grohl, Billie Joe Armstrong, and of course, John Mayer.
 Much of its popularity lies in its simplicity.
 The face of the pedal only has a single knob to control the speed of the phase effect.
 The EVH 90 is an Eddie Van Halen signature model of the original Phase 90 with an additional switch that allows you to select between a vintage phaser or a modern phaser tone.
 The Phase 100 is the big brother version to both of these pedals, and it provides an additional knob that allows you to switch between four phaser sounds.
 The Phase 90 can be purchased for $80, the Phase 100 can be bought for $119.99, and the EVH 90 retails at $130.

-While the above mentioned pedals could easily get you Mayer’s sound, there are a couple of other pedals that he doesn’t use as often but they provide a unique sound.
+While the above mentioned pedals could easily get you Mayer’s sound, there are a couple of other pedals that provide a unique sound.

 The first is the Electro-Harmonix Q-Tron Plus which is an envelope filter that is commonly (and also mistakenly) called an auto-wah.
 Mayer also uses other Electro-Harmonix pedals like the MicroSynth XO and POG Polyphonic Octave Generator.
 The MicroSynth XO is a pedal that makes your guitar sound like one of those fat vintage synthesizers, and the POG is an octaver that also makes your guitar sound like an organ.
-As I mentioned at the beginning of the article, the POG is the pedal responsible for the organ sounds in Mayer’s “In Repair.”
+The POG is the pedal responsible for the organ sounds in Mayer’s “In Repair.”
 Other octavers that Mayer uses include the Tycobrahe Octavia and the BOSS OC-2 Octave.